aukeschaap/backend/README.md

 # Backend

-This repo contains a backend for my personal website, written in Rust.
+At some point this repo might contain the backend of my personal website.